MarcoCosta55/MSGrammarPrototypeSingleActivity/README.md

 3. Switch "Allow from this source" on.
 4. Exit out of settings.

-NOTE FOR OLDER VERSIONS OF ANDROID: This option can be found under Settings > Security.
+NOTE FOR OLDER VERSIONS OF ANDROID: This option can be found under Settings > Security > Unknown Sources.

 **Now install the MontessoriSpanish Sentence Prototype App.**
 1. Navigate to this page in the Chrome browser on your Android device.